What's included in your membership

 - Adoption leave

-- Leave due to family illness
+- Leave due to serious illness in the family

 - Leave due to strikes

-Exemptions or waivers from membership obligation
+Exemptions from membership

 Retaining pension rights if you leave